-Warsaw in 2 Days for Seniors - Royal Castle and Old Town (short, manageable visit)
+Warsaw in 2 Days - Royal Castle and Old Town (short, manageable visit)

 A calm, accessible two-day itinerary in Warsaw for seniors: short transfers by taxi, frequent rests, step-free routes, and comfortable dining.
 Focused on cultural highlights, parks, and easy riverside walks in comfortable summer weather.